-However for editing and grading, the compressed data needs to be decompressed to the full RGB per pixel bit depth that will use four times more processing power of a HD image for the same real time grading performance.
+However for editing, VFX and grading, the compressed data needs to be decompressed to the full RGB per pixel bit depth that can use four times or more processing power of a HD image for the same real time grading performance.
 The decompression process, like compression, uses the CPU so the heavily compressed codecs need more powerful and a greater number of CPU cores.
+H.264 and H.265 are heavily compressed formats and while not ideal for editing are often used by lower cost cameras.
+If you use these types of compressed codecs you will need a more powerful CPU or be prepared to use proxies or Resolves optimised media feature.

-Once the files are decompressed DaVinci Resolve uses the GPU for all image processing so the number of GPU cores and the size of GPU RAM becomes a very important factor when dealing with UHD and 4K-DCI sources and timelines.
+Once the files are decompressed DaVinci Resolve uses the GPU for image processing so the number of GPU cores and the size of GPU RAM becomes a very important factor when dealing with UHD and 4K-DCI sources and timelines.
+For VFX each layer of images uses GPU memory and so any GPU with a small amount of memory will have a performance hit as you add layers up to the level where the GPU just has insufficient memory and performance.

-For uncompressed images, in industry standards like DPX or EXR particularly with 16 bit files, the CPU has an easier time but greater demands are placed on the disk array, RAID controller, storage connection and even the file system itself.
+For uncompressed images, in industry standards like DPX or EXR particularly with 16 bit files, the CPU has an easier time as these are effecient codecs, However they place greater demands on the disk array, RAID controller, storage connection and even the file system itself.